22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cut Flower: Yes

 Ranunculus make excellent cutting flowers and have a long vase life.
-They are winter hardy in zones 8-10, so if you are lucky enough to live in one of these locations you can grow cheerful ranunculus as perennials.
+They are winter hardy in zones 8-10, if you are lucky and live in one of these locations you can grow them as perennials.

 Plant in light well draining soil and enjoy in raised beds, containers and window boxes.